-An explanation of how effective the specific actions were in making progress toward the goal.
+An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.

 The actions were effective in meeting the desired outcomes listed for each of the metrics for this goal.